Kernel Learning for High-Resolution Time-Frequency Distribution: The Proposed Kernel Learning Based TFD

-For an analytic signal $z(t)$ with $N$ samples, Cohen's class distributions can be interpreted as weighted versions of ambiguity function (AF) smoothed by a low-pass filter $\Phi(\theta, \tau)$.
-The AF of $z(t)$ is written as:
+where $\theta$ is the frequency shift, and $\tau$ is the time lag.
+Since Cohen's class distributions can be interpreted as weighted versions of AF smoothed by a low-pass filter $\Phi(\theta, \tau)$, the general formula of Cohen's class TFDs is expressed as \cite{BOASHASH2018120}: